SuperCaleb/OdensNetwork/README.md

-# Oden
+#  Lighweight Oden

-Oden is a real-time anomaly detection and response system designed to monitor and protect network systems.
+Lightweight Oden is a real-time anomaly detection and response system designed to monitor and protect network systems.
 It uses advanced machine learning techniques, including a Transformer-based predictor and a Deep Q-Network (DQN) for decision-making, to identify and respond to potential security threats.

 ## How Oden Works